valentina-s/scipy-optimize/02-linear-models.md

 ## Evaluating models

 How good is the model?
-Let's look at the model "residuals", the difference between the model and the measured data:
+Let's look at the model "residuals", the difference between the predictions and the measured data:

 ![Model residuals](img/figure5.png)